Partner Visa

 When we talk about ‘acceptable processing time’, this is most relevant if you’re applying while outside Australia.
 We know that for offshore partner visas, 50% of applications are processed within 16 months.
 Would you be comfortable waiting upwards of 16 months to be reunited with your partner in Australia?

-There are other pathways to consider such as coming to Australia on another temporary visa (such as a tourist or working holiday visa) and then applying for an onshore partner visa.
+There are other pathways to consider such as coming to Australia on another short-term visa (such as a tourist or working holiday visa) and then applying for an onshore partner visa.

 But this pathway can be fraught with complications, such as being stuck on a bridging visa for an extended period of time or needing to switch bridging visas if you want to travel outside Australia.
 That’s why it’s important to seek professional advice to find out if this option is right for your situation.